PavelLaptev/Figma-Auto-Layout-Styles/README.md

 If you used the plugin before and adjusted all compositions, each type of composition will have a specific name.

-Clicking on the “Update all by hooks” button the plugin will go through all compositions on all file pages and apply compositions styles from you configuration.
+Clicking on the “Update all by hooks” button the plugin will go through all compositions on the page and apply compositions styles from you configuration.

 ---